 While there are federal and state regulations in place to help protect workers from injury or falling ill from being on the job, millions of Americans still face some kind of nonfatal work injury every year.
-Though some privates industries, like construction, manufacturing and wholesale, have seen improvements in the number of recorded workplace injuries, the majority of these industry sectors saw steady rates of injury or illness.
-Out of these millions of injuries each year, the U.S. Bureau of Labor Statistics found at least 892,270 resulted in a worker needing to be out of work for some period of time.
+Millions of workplace injuries occur each year, according to the U.S. Bureau of Labor Statistics, which found at least 892,270 have resulted in a worker needing to be out of work for some period of time in 2017.

 Why People File Workplace Injury Lawsuits

 Common Workplace Injuries

 Injuries or illnesses because of exposure at work vary greatly in severity, which also impacts how workers may be eligible to file a workers’ compensation claim or file a lawsuit.
 While some of the common types of injuries may only cause minimal damage and require no days out of work, like cuts or abrasions from operating a certain piece of equipment, records show that across industries these workplace accidents can result in permanent disability or even fatality.

 Employers reported about 5,190 fatal workplace accidents in 2016, with the majority of these instances among workers aged 45 – 64.
 This data shows a 7% increase in workplace fatalities from 2015, marking the third consecutive annual increase in work-related deaths and the highest fatality rate since 2010.

 What to Do After a Workplace Injury

 If you have suffered an injury at work, there are a number of steps you should take to make your employer aware of the accident, and also help protect any legal claim you may want to make to help cover potential medical expenses and lost wages.